mbraunwarth/mbraunwarth/content/posts/learning-docker.md

 - delete container to prevent eating up disk space `docker rm <CONTAINER_ID>`
     - docker rm $(docker ps -a -q -f status=exited)

+## Terminology

+Containers can be build using the `docker run` command from Images which can be pulled from the Docker Hub (Images registry) with the `docker pull` command.
+List your running Containers via `docker ps`.

+## Real World Docker

+### Static Site Webapp

+Run demo project prakhar1989/static-site from the Docker Hub with `docker run --rm prakhar1989/static-site`